jipingw/DNAcycP/README.md

 dnacycp-cli -f/-t <inputfile> <basename>
 ```
 where
-  * `-f/-t`: indicates the input file name in FASTA or TXT format respectively;
+  * `-f/-t`: indicates the input file name in FASTA or TXT format respectively; either one must be specified.
   * `<inputfile>`: is the name of the intput file;
   * `<basename>`: is the name base for the output file.